Complexities of Child Support | TruNorth Divorce

 Financial Windfall As you know, income is not just earned wages.
 An unexpected inheritance, gift, lottery win, investment gain, or gambling windfall can have a substantial impact on child support and may require a lump sum payment to the receiving parent and/or adjustment of the monthly obligation.

 Payments In-Kind Some obligor parents would prefer to directly provide for their children by buying them things they need, e.g., clothing and school supplies, rather than making cash payments to the obligee parent.
-While this may seem like a reasonable thing to do, payments in-kind and direct payments to the receiving parent are not credited against support due but if the court is involved in administering your child support.
+While this may seem like a reasonable thing to do, payments in-kind and direct payments to the receiving parent are not credited against support due if the court is involved in administering your child support.
 In cases for which the court is not overseeing payments, though, parents have the latitude to offer/accept in-kind payments towards the child support obligation so long as it’s mutually agreed.

 Providing for Children Over Age Eighteen